v6x/libav.js/docs/API.md

 ff_read_frame_multi(
     fmt_ctx: number, pkt: number, opts?: {
-        limit?: number, // OUTPUT limit, in bytes unify?: boolean, // If true, unify the packets into a single stream (called 0), so that the output is in the same order as the input copyoutPacket?: string // Version of ff_copyout_packet to use }
+        limit?: number, // OUTPUT limit, in bytes maxPackets?: number, // OUTPUT limit, in number of packets (default: 1000) unify?: boolean, // If true, unify the packets into a single stream (called 0), so that the output is in the same order as the input copyoutPacket?: string // Version of ff_copyout_packet to use }